publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch50/schIX/m__us_usc_t7_s2009dd–3.md

                 (ii) to provide financial and technical assistance to promote a broad-based regional development program aimed at increasing and diversifying economic growth, improved community facilities, and improved quality of life;

-            (C) implement the approved regional investment strategy;
+            (C) implement the approved regional investment strategy; and

-            (D) provide annual reports to the Secretary and the National Board on progress made in achieving the benchmarks of the regional investment strategy, including an annual financial statement; and

-            (E) select a non-Federal organization (such as a regional development organization) in the local area served by the Regional Board that has previous experience in the management of Federal funds to serve as fiscal manager of any funds of the Regional Board.
+            (D) select a non-Federal organization (such as a regional development organization) in the local area served by the Regional Board that has previous experience in the management of Federal funds to serve as fiscal manager of any funds of the Regional Board.

     (b) __Urban areas__